 Unfortunately, I have also suffered some particularly horrid instructors: 'teachers' who, whether through inadequacy or complacency, managed to make learning dull, even dreary, instilling within the young minds left in their charge a notion that education was little more than a competitive chore – serving as nothing other than an unfortunate, albeit necessary step on the path to financial success.
-It is to these individuals, I imagine, that Mencken referred.
-And it is of these individuals that I stand in defiance.
+It is to these individuals, I imagine, that Shaw was referring, and it is of these individuals that I stand in defiance.

 My approach is simple:

 First and foremost, since I regard each student individually, I avoid presumption.